Local history: United Kingdom

 The British Association for Local History in the United Kingdom encourages and assists in the study of local history as an academic discipline and as a leisure activity by both individuals and groups.
 Most historic counties in England have record societies and archaeological and historical societies which coordinate the work of historians and other researchers concerned with that area.

 Local history in the UK took a long time to be accepted as an academic discipline.
 In the 18th and 19th centuries, it was widely regarded as an antiquarian pursuit, suitable for country parsons.
-The Victoria History of the Counties of England project begun in 1899 in honour of Queen Victoria with the aim of creating an encyclopaedic history of each of the historic counties of England.
+The Victoria History of the Counties of England project began in 1899 in honour of Queen Victoria with the aim of creating an encyclopaedic history of each of the historic counties of England.
 The project is coordinated by the Institute of Historical Research at the University of London.
 The first academic post related to local history was at Reading University which appointed a research fellow in local history in 1908.
 There was a department of local history (but without a professor) at Leicester University from 1947.
 H. P. R. Finberg was the first Professor of English Local History.
 He was appointed by Leicester in 1964.
 Local history continues to be neglected as an academic subject within universities.
 Academic local historians are often found within a more general department of history or in continuing education.

 Local history is rarely taught as a separate subject in British schools.
 In 1908, a Board of Education circular had urged that schools should pay attention "to the history of the town and district" in which they were situated.
 In 1952, the Ministry of Education suggested schools should use local material to illustrate national themes.
 Within the current National Curriculum, pupils at level 4 are expected to "show their knowledge and understanding of local, national and international history".

 The Alan Ball Local History Awards were established in the 1980s to recognize outstanding contributions in local history publishing in the UK (both in print and in new media), and to encourage the publishing of such works by public libraries and local authorities.

 Local history can become a crucial component to policy-making and serve as a marketable resource and this is demonstrated in the case of Northern Ireland.
 Aside from its contribution to local development, local history is being used as a non-contentious meeting ground in addressing conflicting traditions by reinforcing shared past rather than adversarial political history.